 If you’re installing a light line within a block or two of salt water, the washers can help reduce the amount of corrosion inside the socket from salt.
 For anyone that has done installations in this type of environment, you know how damaging salt can be to C7 and C9 light line.
 By using the washer, you are dealing with some condensation issues in the socket, but the amount of corrosion you get in the socket from the saltwater will be significantly less.
 The corrosion can create even bigger GFCI issues, so the washer can be helpful in saltwater environments.
 It would also be a good idea to put a drop of moisture displacer in the socket.
 This will further reduce the corrosive impact of salt and moisture.

 Pick the Right Light Set

 Quality, quality, quality…………...this can’t be stressed enough when it comes to the LED Christmas lights.
-There’s many reasons for this, but at the top of that list is the fact that better quality lights will reduce the amount of nuisance GFCI tripping.
+There are many reasons for this, but at the top of that list is the fact that better quality lights will reduce the amount of nuisance GFCI tripping.

 On inexpensive light sets, in addition to the bulb issue, you’ll also find that the rectifier is another weak point.
 The rectifier contains important electronics for the operation of the light set, so keeping it out of the elements is critical.

 With high-quality pro-grade lights, the rectifier is double injected molded.
 Meaning that it is placed in the injection machine twice, creating a double layer seal.
 This makes it virtually impossible for moisture to get into the rectifier.
 Unfortunately, retail grade rectifiers are very susceptible to moisture intrusion.